-When sailing under Autopilot, you must be much more conservative in how much sail you have set compared to windspeed - here you also must take wave conditions into your judgement - but for sure be much more conservative while sailing with Autopilot.
+Sailing by Autopilot, you must be much more conservative in how much sail you have set compared to windspeed - here you also must take wave conditions into your judgement - but for sure be much more conservative while sailing with Autopilot.
 Always be very careful and watch out well for other boats.